 Here's How to Find the Best Shoes for Wide Feet

 If you have wide feet, you need wide shoes.
 But not every shoe provider offers wide-width shoes.
-Here's what to keep in mind while shoe shopping.
+Here's what to bear in mind while shoe shopping.

-If you have wide feet, wearing the correct shoe size can save you from pain and injury, especially if you're an athlete.
-Runners, basketball players, athletics performers and others place substantial stress on their feet, so it's essential to take good care of them.
+If you have wide feet, finding the correct shoe size can be a challenge.
+Running, basketball, athletics and most other sports and activities place substantial stress on your feet, so it's essential to take good care of them.

-Even if you think your shoes fit correctly, it might be helpful to take a few minutes to find out if you have wide feet, then make sure you get the best shoes for your sport or activity.
+If you aren't sure or even if you think your shoes fit correctly, it might be helpful to take a few minutes to find out if you have wide feet.
+Read this guide to find the best shoes for your sport or activity.

 Wider Feet Call for Wider Shoes

 Shoes designed to accommodate a wider foot usually have the same heel construction as a standard shoe, but have a larger toe box, forefoot width, and sometimes, depth.

 Wide-width shoes may have other features you'll want, like foam cushioning, high-quality materials (leather uppers in sneakers or breathable mesh uppers in running shoes) and arch support.